 In general, Canva is a user-friendly comprehensive DIY design tool for non-professionals who don’t have a designer on board, or just want to create visuals by themselves but aren’t properly trained to do so.

-It’s not just a PowerPoint alternative, but a Photoshop alternative for non-designers.
+It’s not just a high profile member of the PowerPoint alternatives list, but also a Photoshop alternative for non-designers.